SockguardSockguard

 Observability

-Prometheus metrics, the active upstream watchdog, and W3C trace correlation.
+Prometheus metrics, the active upstream watchdog, the Docker API readiness probe, and W3C trace correlation.
 Wire Sockguard into Prometheus, Grafana, and your existing tracing pipeline without an OTLP exporter.

 Sockguard exposes three observability surfaces, all opt-in or always-on with zero external dependencies: